-The Fire Administrator and First Selectman shall annually monitor and evaluate the effectiveness of fire services in Waterford and recommend appropriate revisions to departmental operations including but not limited to staffing adjustments, policy changes and capital expenditures to meet the ongoing requirements of an evolving hybrid department.
+Consistent with the Fire Department Ordinance, the Director of Fire Services and First Selectman shall annually monitor and evaluate the effectiveness of fire services in Waterford and recommend appropriate revisions to departmental operations including but not limited to staffing adjustments, policy changes and capital expenditures to meet the ongoing requirements of an evolving combination department.
 The respective funding authorities (BOS, BOF, RTM) with input from the community, shall respond to these recommendations each year through the budget process.
-The RTM shall re-appoint a Fire Services Review Committee to perform an assessment function like the Plan of Conservation and Development to identify trends and suggest strategies to be considered by the Town to improve or enhance Waterford's fire services at a frequency decided by the RTM.
+The RTM should consider re-appointing a follow-on Fire Services Review Committee to perform an assessment function similar to the Plan of Conservation and Development to identify trends and suggest strategies to be considered by all Town decision-makers in order to improve or enhance Waterford's fire services, at a frequency to be determined by the RTM.